Kathy's Newsletter August

 No, it was not on my bucket list of things to do before I thread my last needle.
 But the older I get, the crazier I have become.
 Is he looking at me like I am crazy too?

-had surgery to remove a kidney stone the day before we flew to Anchorage.
+Poor Bruce had surgery to remove a kidney stone the day before we flew to Anchorage.
 Thank heavens for modern medicine.
 After a week of terrible pain, they decided to go up internally and blast that little rock with laser so we could go on our cruise.
 He is a tough old bird, and was hauling 50 pound suitcases thru the airport the next day.
-Student work

 So it's an APPLIQUE scissor sale.
 These stainless steel scissors are 4 inches long with a very sharp point.
 They have a serrated edge which allows you to cut cleanly on difficult fabrics like silk.
 The serrated edge holds the position of the blade on the fabric so even tiny, tiny cicles have a nice continous line.